simojo/piholeSafe/README.md

-*Simple bash scripts to add/remove domains from pihole wildcard blacklist. (to be used with `crontab` for scheduled toggling)*
+*Simple bash scripts to add/remove domains from pihole blacklist. (to be used with `crontab` for scheduled toggling)*
 ___

 * Requires `domains.txt` as a `\n` separated list of domains to block.